 Back in the Homeschool Classroom: Summer Prep for the New School Year

-Thankfully, because I was able to set our school schedule, I chose for our lessons to start back after Labor Day.
-Unstructured, warm summer days were for enjoying the activities that there was little time for the rest of the year when we were busy with lessons, gymnastics, baseball, soccer, co-op classes, writing club, and my leadership responsibilities within the local homeschool group.
+Thankfully, I was able to set my schedule, and I chose to start back to school after Labor Day.
+Unscheduled warm summer days were for enjoying the activities that there’s little time for once the school schedule kicked in with lessons, gymnastics, baseball, soccer, co-op classes, writing club, and my leadership responsibilities within the local homeschool community.

-Summer, however, was for hiking, exploring, swimming, biking, traveling, camps, visiting grandparents, sleepovers with friends, summer sports, camping, campfires, and anything else we wanted to do in the slowed pace of long days, short nights, and hot weather.
+Summer was for hiking, exploring, swimming, biking, traveling, camps, visiting grandparents, sleepovers with friends, summer sports, camping and campfires, and anything else we wanted to do in the slowed pace of long days, short nights, and hot weather.

-Each summer when the first of August rolled around, I would order our curriculum for the upcoming school year, and it was usually delivered within a week.
-Then, as the kids played outdoors in the pool on those hot August days, I would sit at the picnic table under a nearby shade tree, unpack the box of curricula, spread out my weekly lesson planner, and begin laying out our study schedule for the year.
+The first of August I would order our curriculum for the upcoming school year and it was usually delivered within a week.
+As the kids played outdoors in the pool on those hot August days, I would sit at the picnic table under the nearby shade tree, unpack the box of curricula, spread out my weekly lesson planner, and begin laying out our study schedule.

-The smell of chlorine would mix with the loud hum of cicadas buzzing in the late-summer heat while a warm breeze stirred the branches overhead.
-In the background was the youthful sounds of my kids splashing and squealing and doing exactly what I wanted them to do — squeeze every minute of fun out of their vacation time.
+The smell of chlorine mixed with the loud sound of cicadas humming all around while the warm breeze stirred the leaves above me.
+In the background, the kids were splashing and laughing and doing exactly what I wanted them to do — squeeze every minute of fun out of their vacation time.
 It was a routine year after year after year.

-With two children several years apart in age, I usually worked out the entire year’s schedule for one student before starting on the other.
-There would be an overall what-we-expect-to-complete for the year, and then I would break it down into first half and second half, September through May.
+With two children several years apart, I usually worked out the schedule for one before starting on the other.
+There would be an overall what-we-expect-to-complete for the year, and then I would break it down into first half of the year and second half of the year.
 Out of that, there was flexibility to adjust as we got into subjects.

 Lesson plans were always — always — written in pencil.
 We had a schedule, but we also went with the flow.
-If a beautiful autumn day beckoned us to the mountains, I would shift subjects around to cover something we may encounter on our trip — earth science, history, geography, biology.
+If a beautiful autumn day beckoned us to the mountains, I would shift plans around to cover subjects we may encounter on our trip — earth science, history, geography, biology.
 If the butterflies came through our yard on migration, as they have often done throughout the years, we stopped to take in the wonder of that seldom-seen phenomenon.

-During winter, we usually held school on snow days.
-But we also enjoyed our snow days so classes were usually abbreviated for a quicker exit to the yard for sledding and snowman-building and, if we stayed out late enough, bonfires.
+In the winter, we had school on snow days.
+But we also enjoyed our snow days so classes may be abbreviated for quicker exit to the yard to join friends for sledding and snowman-building and bonfires.

 Even though they have both graduated from college, those memories float to the surface at this time of the year.
-I feel a bittersweet smile come to my lips … those days are far in the rear view mirror, and my now-adult children have households of their own.
-But it’s a reminder that my husband and I were willing to do whatever it took to provide a solid foundation with a good education to prepare them to spread their wings, go out into the world, and become responsible citizens.
+I feel a bittersweet smile come to my lips … those days are far in the rear view mirror and my adult children now are married and have households of their own.
+But it’s a reminder that my husband and I were willing to do whatever it took to provide a solid foundation with a good education to prepare them to spread their wings and become responsible citizens.

-Enjoy the waning days of summer … they will become a distant memory as the school bell rings to begin a new year of classes.
+Enjoy the waning days of summer … they will become a distant memory as the school bell rings in the days ahead.

 Originally published August 3, 2014.

-Lynn Mitchell educated her children at home for 16 years and was part of leadership for five years in North Carolina’s Iredell County Home Educators (ICHE) and for eleven years in Virginia’s Parent Educators of Augusta County Homes (PEACH).
+Lynn R. Mitchell educated her children at home for 16 years and was part of leadership in North Carolina’s Iredell County Home Educators (ICHE) and Virginia’s Parent Educators of Augusta County Homes (PEACH).
 Her son graduated from Harrisonburg’s James Madison University (JMU) in 2007 with a BS in Computer Science and a minor in Creative Writing.
-Her daughter graduated from Staunton’s Mary Baldwin College in 2012 with a BS in Sustainable Business and a minor in Marketing.
-Lynn and her husband live in the beautiful Shenandoah Valley of Virginia in the shadow of the Blue Ridge and Appalachian Mountains.
-The story of how she began her homeschool journey is told here: Back in the homeschool classroom: Blazing new trails.
+Her daughter graduated from Staunton’s Mary Baldwin University in 2012 with a BS in Sustainable Business and a minor in Marketing.
+Lynn and her husband live in Augusta County located in the beautiful Shenandoah Valley of Virginia.
+The story of how she began her homeschool journey can be found here (see Back in the homeschool classroom: Blazing new trails).

 Other titles in the “Back in the homeschool classroom” series by Lynn R. Mitchell: